availbcbsnc/anta-vlan-validation/README.md

 - Every specified interface must be associated with all listed VLANs.

 ### ❌ Fail Criteria
 - Any VLAN missing from a specified interface results in failure.
+This includes partial matches.

 ### 🔧 Supported Interfaces
 - Ethernet interfaces